 The Headstone of Hallam Moor

 Another turning rock once lay in the village of Barrow, Suffolk, with old tales telling of the Highwayman's Stone.
 And although there appears to be no sign of it now, we do know more of its history.
 Allegedly there used to a large stone set in the pavement near the village school which supposedly marked the spot where a highwayman was hanged in the late 18th century.
-Local legend tells of how a Mr Macrow was collecting tithes in 1789 when he was shot at a highwayman.
+Local legend tells of how a Mr Macrow was collecting tithes in 1789 when he was shot at by a highwayman.
 The villain however missed his target and attempted to make an escape.
-But while fleeing, his horse lost a show, making his tracks very easy to follow.
-And unfortunately for this would-be Dick Turpin, he was indeed tracked down by local folks and hanged on the spot.
+But while fleeing, his horse lost a shoe, making his tracks very easy to follow.
+And unfortunately for this would-be Dick Turpin, he was tracked down by the local folks and hanged on the spot.
 But according to the legend, for reasons never made clear, the stone would turn itself over every New Year's Eve at midnight.

 Now while it seems the stone itself appears to be lost, historians have discovered the tale is based on a real case.
 The events actually took place in 1783, and the tithe collector was a Mr Macro, who was indeed waylaid by a highwayman.
 Like in the legend, the criminal's undoing was his steed, although in reality he was tracked down thanks to his horse having a particular design of shoe.
-The perpetrator, one James Steggles, was indeed hung for his crime, although the Norfolk Chronicle (1783) reports he was actually given a proper trial and executed in Bury St. Edmunds.
+The perpetrator, one James Steggles, was indeed hanged for his crime, although the Norfolk Chronicle (1783) reports he was actually given a proper trial and executed in Bury St. Edmunds.
 (For more details check out the entry on Barrow on the Hidden Suffolk website).
 And although the reasons why the commemorative stone should turn itself over remains a mystery, the day it performs this feat may well be linked to the date of the actual crime - for Mr Macro was attacked on 6th of January 1783.
-Given how the legend has somewhat blurred the historical details, it would not be surprising that the day of the crime had been shifted a few days to merge with a notable calendar date.
+Given how the legend has somewhat blurred the details, it would not be surprising that the date of the crime had been shifted a few days to merge with a notable calendar date.